 Hurrying along Maxwell Street, Emma paused midstride when spotting something waving in the breeze.
 On closer inspection, she saw a photo caught in the grate and walked over to gently pull it loose.
 She turned it over to find three children dressed in older style of clothing.
 Checking the date, she wondered who had lost it, then dialed Rhonda for help.

 “You picked what off the street?”
 Rhonda asked, trying to get past the excitement in her friend’s voice.

 “An old photograph!
 I found it walking along Maxwell Street.
 Get this, there’s writing on the bottom that says Croyde Bay, 30/8/49.
 That’s sixty years ago, Rhonda!”
 Emma said, excited at the prospect of a new story.
 “Somebody lost it, and I want to find out who did.
 There are three children pictured, and I’m wondering ...
 Who are they?
 Are they still alive and if they are, where are they now?
-Don't you think this will make a great story?"
+Don't you think this will make a great feature story?"

 Rhonda gave in to the excitement and suggested, “Maybe...
-It depends.
 Okay, here's what we'll do..."
 They went back and forth on the issues.
 "I have to take another call, but I'll get back to you on this."